SAVE hundreds per year on your energy bills by installing Solar Panels!

 What is the right solar panel type for your UK household?

 You need to consider factors like solar system size, price, durability, payback time, savings and energy efficiency before buying solar panels for your home.
 First-generation solar panels such as monocrystalline and polycrystalline are the most popular options for residential uses.
-However monocrystalline is more in use right now in the UK.
+However, monocrystalline is more commonly used right now in the UK.
+You can always pair your solar panels with the best solar batteries to maximise your energy usage

 types of solar panels- factors